aws/mcp-proxy-for-aws/examples/mcp-client/agent-framework/README.md

 # Example: Microsoft Agent Framework

-This example demonstrates how to use `aws_iam_mcp_client` from `mcp-proxy-for-aws` to connect a [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/) agent to an MCP server using AWS IAM authentication.
+This example demonstrates how to use `aws_iam_streamablehttp_client` from `mcp-proxy-for-aws` to connect a [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/) agent to an MCP server using AWS IAM authentication.

 **Note:** Microsoft Agent Framework accepts a factory function that returns an MCP client.
-The `aws_iam_mcp_client` is passed as a factory to the framework's `MCPStreamableHTTPTool`, which handles the connection lifecycle internally.
+The `aws_iam_streamablehttp_client` is passed as a factory to the framework's `MCPStreamableHTTPTool`, which handles the connection lifecycle internally.

 ## Prerequisites